MaDrCloudDev/astroDevPortfolio/README.md

 # [astroDevPortfolio](https://astrodevportfolio.MaDr.io/)

-A modern visual portfolio I built with Astro, Svelte &amp; React components, w/ Tailwind.
+The second, updated version of a modern visual portfolio I built with Astro, Astro components, and Tailwind.
+Originally built in Next.js - the performance of the final product wasn't great, so I migrated it all over to Astro; producing faster, less resource-dependent site.

-This use to be my portfolio before SvelteKit released, when I switched over, and abandoned the long, anchor-page approach.
-I had built it in Next.js first, but the performance of the final product wasn't great.
-The Astro version came out much cleaner and faster.
+This used to be my portfolio before I switched over to SvelteKit, abandoneding the long, anchor-page approach.

 ```
-npm i
+pnpm i
-npm run dev
+pnpm run dev
-npm run build
+pnpm run build
 ```